EmceeEscher/Roy-the-Traffic-Cop/README - milestone 1.txt

 - Displays background, car, and traffic cop sprites
 - Plays background music
 - Car spawns offscreen and moves up to the stop line on its own
+- When the player presses an arrow key, Roy the traffic cop will rotate to face that direction
-- After the car is at the stop line, when the user presses the left arrow key, the car advances to the right and the traffic cop turns
+- After the car is at the stop line, when the user presses the left arrow key, the car advances to the right